Ohio Osteopathic Foundation

 Undesignated funds are assigned to support discretionary projects approved by the OOF Board of Trustees that benefit the osteopathic profession.
 This fund is currently being used to purchase lab coats with OOA arm patches that are presented to OU-HCOM freshmen during the annual convocation and White Coat Ceremony.
 The fund also supports student activities and programs that enhance osteopathic education in Ohio.

 The OOF has donated more than $1 million over the years to fund projects at the Ohio University Heritage College of Osteopathic Medicine.
 Previous grants funded the purchase of various microscope systems, the learning resource center, basic science instructional units, research equipment, major library acquisitions, a fellowship in osteopathic practice and principles and many other programs.
 The General Fund also supported a retreat that led to the development of a standard Osteopathic Manipulative Medicine (OMM) curriculum for students associated with the Centers for Osteopathic Research & Education, interns and residents.
-Most recently the OOF supported the naming of two research labs in the Ohio University Academic Research Center -- one in honor of members of the Ohio Osteopathic Association and the other in honor of Warren General Hospital.
-ARC Update
+The OOF also supported the naming of two research labs at the Ohio University Academic Research Center -- one in honor of members of the Ohio Osteopathic Association and the other in honor of Warren General Hospital.

 Continuing Medical Education

 The OOF is an approved sponsor of Category 1-A programs in Ohio.
 The foundation also serves as an umbrella for districts and affiliated organizations, which can sign agreements to become AOA CME Category 1-A "providers" under the OOF's supervision.
-Click here to get AOA CME information.
+See the AOA CME page for complete details.

 In 1999, the OOF assumed responsibility for sponsoring the Ohio Osteopathic Annual Convention in cooperation with the Ohio Osteopathic Association.
-In 2006-07, the OOF teamed with the Osteopathic Heritage Foundations to recognize a prominent osteopathic researcher for education during the convention each year.
-View information about the James O. Watson DO Memorial Lecture.
-In 2010, the convention evolved into the Ohio Osteopathic Symposium, a collaborative effort of the OOA and the Ohio University College of Osteopathic Medicine.
+Though first awarded in the 1970s, the James O. Watson DO Memorial Lecture was expanded in 2006-2007 when OOF teamed with the Osteopathic Heritage Foundations in Columbus.
+The award now recognizes a prominent osteopathic researcher during the event each year.
+In 2010, the convention evolved into the Ohio Osteopathic Symposium,, a collaborative effort of the OOA and the Ohio University Heritage College of Osteopathic Medicine.

 This fund was established to support the Ohio Physicians Health Program which assists with the identification, intervention and referral, and case management of physicians who are affected by substance use disorders.
 OPEP assists with recovery documentation, monitoring, education, support, and advocacy.

 This fund is utilized to send students and physicians to leadership training programs in Ohio and to support student participation in osteopathic conferences, including the OOA Convention.
 In 2006, the Osteopathic Heritage Foundations awarded the OOF a five-year, $261,100 grant to work collaboratively with other supportive osteopathic organizations in Ohio in the development of a leadership and mentoring program.
-Find out about the OOA Mentoring Program here.
+Learn more about the profession's nationwide Mentoring Program.

 Health Policy Fellowship Grants

 The OOF established an grant program to defray the costs of OOA members who are accepted into the AOA Health Policy Fellowship Program.
 Click here for more information about the AOA Health Policy Fellowship.
 Terms of the OOF grant require the recipient to serve on the OOA State Health Policy Committee and to assist association staff in developing position statements on various health policy issues.
-Click here for a grant application/agreement if you are an OOA member and have been accepted for the current year's health policy class.
+Get the grant application/agreement if you are an OOA member and have been accepted for the current year's health policy class.

 OOA History Fund

 In January 1997, the OOF established a centennial fund to raise money for special projects designed to honor the 100th anniversary of the profession in Ohio.
 Commemorative posters, a video profiling the profession in Ohio, and radio public service announcements were produced.
 In 1999,the fund received a $45,000 grant from The Brentwood Foundation to hire Carol Poh Miller, a Cleveland historian, to research and write a history of the osteopathic profession in Ohio.
 The book was published by the Ohio University Press in 2004.
-A Second Voice: A Century of Osteopathic Medicine in Ohio here to purchase.
+A Second Voice: A Century of Osteopathic Medicine in Ohio is availabe for purchase from OU Press.

 Warren General Hospital Fund